-If you use the Giganews® Usenet service, or if you keep up with Usenet news, you’ve probably heard about the Giganews Versneller.
+If you use the Giganews® Usenet service, or if you keep up with Usenet news, you’ve probably heard about the Giganews Accelerator.
 The Giganews Accelerator is a Windows® operating system based software application which was custom built by our very own engineering team to improve the security and speed of the Usenet experience.

 This post was written to give you an inside look at the security and compression advantages that set the Giganews Accelerator apart.